 I sat down to write a review of Ready Player One, there must be a million reviews of RP1 already on the internet.
 In fact, here is one from the New York Times.
-I’ve made no fewer than a dozen fart jokes writing for this site, so there’s no way I can add to what the Times has already produced.
+I’ve made no fewer than a dozen fart jokes writing for Nerds on Earth, so there’s no way I can add to what the Times has already produced.

 1. It made me miss World of Warcraft.
 Sure, it was laid on thick that the future would have all of us mindlessly plugged into a virtual reality network, addicted to the point that we never go outside, nor will we know anyone’s real name.

 That didn’t deter me, it just made me miss my World of Warcraft days.
 Sure, I had to stop playing because it was consuming me (like RP1 predicts), but darned if that game isn’t fun.
 And I miss it.